Black man's death in Mississippi: Lynching or suicide?

 Jones' family refuses to accept the sheriff's ruling and is asking that the case be reopened.
 After prosecutors initially declined to move forward with charges, the family filed a wrongful-death lawsuit alleging that Rankin's stepfather, Harold O’Bryant Jr., either killed Jones or failed to prevent Jones from killing himself.
 O’Bryant never responded to the lawsuit, and in April, a Jackson-area judge awarded relatives close to $11.4 million.

 Jones’ mother, Tammie Townsend, said her son had never expressed suicidal thoughts to her.
-She said he had a sports injury that prevented him from being able to lift his arm above his head, something she said would have made it physically impossible to hang himself.
+She said a sports injury prevented him from being able to lift his arm above his head, something she said would have made it physically impossible to hang himself.

 O’Bryant adamantly denies the allegations.

-“If they had seen anything even a little wrong, I’d have been thrown in jail,” he said in an interview with The Associated Press.
+“If they had seen anything even a little wrong, I’d have been thrown in jail,” he told The Associated Press.
 “They’re trying to make it seem like I’m some big head white supremacist or something.
 I didn’t touch him.”

-O’Bryant said he never responded to the lawsuit or defended himself in court because he never received a summons, though court records indicate the paperwork was mailed to him and also hand-delivered to a family member living at his house.
-O’Bryant said the relative was struggling with drug addiction at the time and never gave it to him.

 Working as a car mechanic, O'Bryant said he can't put together $11 some days.
 “I sure don't have $11 million," he said.

-From Reconstruction through 1950, when lynchings were at their highest, Mississippi had more than any other state, according to the Equal Justice Initiative.
-During that time, the state had 655 lynchings compared to 593 in Georgia and 549 in Louisiana.

-Today, Sheriff Mike Lee noted, Scott County is a melting pot where people live and work together peacefully, largely because of the factories and mills in the area.

-Lee, who is white, rejects the idea that Jones was lynched.
-He said he trusts the work of his investigators on the case, many of whom are Black.
-He noted that his office passed the case along to the Mississippi Bureau of Investigation and the FBI.
-A grand jury saw the evidence and did not think there was reason to prosecute, however.
+Sheriff Mike Lee rejects the idea that Jones was lynched.
+He said his office passed the case along to the Mississippi Bureau of Investigation and the FBI.
+A grand jury saw the evidence and did not think there was reason to prosecute.

 “My department — no ifs, ands or buts about it — if we felt that someone had been targeted because of race, not only would we make that arrest, it would be very public,” he said.

-One reason Lee said investigators felt Jones' death was a suicide is that O’Bryant himself comes from a multiracial family.
+One reason Lee, who is white, said investigators felt Jones' death was a suicide is that O’Bryant himself comes from a multiracial family.
 He had a Black stepfather, has five biracial grandchildren and has lived in majority-Black neighborhoods all his life.

-But Jefferson, the Joneses’ lawyer, noted that being around Black people doesn’t preclude someone from being racist.
-In fact, that could be more of a reason for O'Bryant to lash out, she said.
+Jill Collen Jefferson, the Jones' attorney, noted that being around Black people doesn’t preclude someone from being racist.

 Among other allegations, the lawsuit alleges O’Bryant once charged at a different Black boyfriend of Rankin's with a broken bottle while shouting racial epithets.
 O’Bryant denies this.